woutercoppens/hassio-addons/spotweb/DOCS.md

 ## Database usage

-By default, Bookstack will automatically use and configure the Home Assistant MariaDB addon which should be installed prior to startup, this can be changed within the configuration to use an external MySql/MariaDB Database.
+By default, spotweb will automatically use and configure the Home Assistant MariaDB addon which should be installed prior to startup, this can be changed within the configuration to use an external MySql/MariaDB Database.
 Please note that there is no easy upgrade path between the two options.